 Gain detailed insight into the functions of project planning and scheduling, resource allocation and costing, progress monitoring and reporting.
 Move from a basic to an advanced level of familiarity with the functions of Microsoft Project, a typical project management software.
 Prior experience with project management is recommended.
-Software: Microsoft Project 2016 or newer.
+Software: Microsoft Project 2019/365.

 Using Microsoft Word, you will learn to combine basic design principles and techniques to produce a variety of printed matter, such as stationery, business cards, posters, newsletters, resumes, and more.
 This is a practical, hands-on course that will place emphasis on producing real-life, professional materials using specific desktop publishing terminology and document-handling techniques.
-Software required: Microsoft Word 2007 or 2010.
+Software: Microsoft Word 2016